Aashu-11/PaperMind/README.md

 pip install -r requirements.txt
 ```

-2. **Start Neo4j** (optional but recommended for full functionality).

-3. **Run the Streamlit app** from the project root:
+2. **Run the Streamlit app** from the project root:

 ```bash
 streamlit run app.py
 ```

-4. Open the provided local URL in your browser and:
+3. Open the provided local URL in your browser and:
    - Configure model provider and inspect KB stats in the sidebar.
    - Use the **Q&A Chat** tab for research questions.
    - Use **Direct Search** for raw multi-database exploration.
-   - Use **Citations Graph** to explore structural relationships.

 ---